drustanyjt/t5-for-sparql/README.md

 ELQ is a Bert-based entity linker, and comes with a method for modifying the knowledge base it links too.

 Relation linking is slightly more troublesome.
 It is a problem more specific to Knowledge graphs than general Entity linking.
-Falcon 2.0 has worse results on relation linking than on entity linking, and there is much less study on Relation Linking so far.
+Falcon 2.0 attempts to do relation linking, but fairs worse in this regard than on entity linking, and there is much less study on Relation Linking so far.
+Additionally unlike entities, relations do not have corresponding Wikidata page entries.

 |   |  F1 | C  | F1  | C  |
 |---|---|---|---|---|